ankidroid/Anki-Android/Development-Guide.md

 * Values should be unique in English.
 If the values are not unique, a `comment=""` attribute must be added to explain the differences to our translators.
 This is enforced by lint.

 ## Handling translations
-As described in the [contributing wiki](https://github.com/ankidroid/Anki-Android/wiki/Contributing#translate-ankidroid), AnkiDroid localization is done through the Crowdin platform.
+As described in the [contributing wiki](https://github.com/ankidroid/Anki-Android/wiki/Contributing#translate-ankidroid), AnkiDroid localization is done through the Crowdin and Pontoon platform.
 Developers should basically ignore all resource folders that have non-English locales.
 Edit the English strings only, and one of the project owners will handle the syncing of the translations.
 The process works as follows:

 * Developers can freely add, delete, or modify strings in English to the resources folder (`values/`) and commit to git.
   * Renaming translation keys should be avoided if at all possible if the use is the same as it causes re-translation (appears as a delete-old/add-new to translators).
   * If you update the value of an existing key it *will not* be marked as needing translation.
 Existing translations are preserved.
 If you need to change a string significantly, meaning it needs re-translation, you must use a new key and remove the old key.
-* A project owner will run a script that pushes those changes to the crowdin platform
+* A project owner will run a script that pushes those changes to the crowdin and pontoon platform .
-* Translators will see any new untranslated strings on crowdin and submit their translations
+* Translators will see any new untranslated strings on crowdin and pontoon and submit their translations
-* Before release a project owner will run another script which pulls all the current translations from crowdin and overwrites the existing files
+* Before release a project owner will run another script which pulls all the current translations from crowdin and pontoon and overwrites the existing files
 * These new files are then committed and pushed to GitHub

 ## Making "parallel" builds